potyok/isic2024/README.md

 - [Analysis of dermoscopy images by using ABCD rule for early detection of skin cancer](https://www.sciencedirect.com/science/article/pii/S2666285X21000017)

 ## Files

 - src/isic_2024_data_prepare.ipynb: Contains the data prepare solution (data loading, train/val/test splitting and visulazing data)
 - src/FFD.ipynb: Contains a custom image deformation technique implementation
+- src/isic_2024_baseline.ipynb: Contains the data loading, train and test pipeline with metrics

 ## Run

 Load the isic_2024_data_prepare.ipynb and run all cells, if the original dataset is not available, you can download it from [here](https://drive.google.com/file/d/11RQvjL61Ss2w2R1kKWHa2vdaJLdIGup6/view?usp=drive_link).

+Load the isic_2024_baseline.ipynb and run all cells, to load data and train/test the baseline model.
+At the data loading you can set the hair_remove flag on data_module to use hair removal algorithm.